-National Trust Visitor Centre, Cambridgeshire
+National Trust Visitor Facilities, Buckinghamshire

-The project is based upon the restoration of the early C18 ‘New Inn’ originally built by the Temple family as lodgings for visitors to their new gardens.
-The main part of the Inn survives in a very derelict condition, together with parts of the Inn yard and surrounding agricultural buildings.
-By forming the new Visitor Facility around the old Inn, visitors will once again enter the gardens by the Bell Gate as originally intended.
+The listed early C18 ‘New Inn’ was originally built by the Temple family as lodgings for the many visitors keen to see their new gardens.
+It is one of the very few remaining ‘three yard’ Inns in the country.
+The main part of the Inn built in 1717 survived in a very derelict condition, together with parts of the coaching Inn yard and surrounding agricultural buildings.
+By forming the new Visitor Facility in & around the surviving buildings, visitors once again enter the gardens by the Bell Gate as originally intended.

-The project won both National & Regional RIBA Awards, The RIBA National Conservation Award, The Client of the Year Award at the Stirling Prize for the National Trust, A National Wood Award, and a number of local awards.
+The project won both National & Regional RIBA Awards, The RIBA National Conservation Award, The Client of the Year Award at the Stirling Prize for the National Trust, The National Wood Award, and a number of local awards.